NeuromatchAcademy/course-content/README.md

 **Objectives**: Introduce traditional and emerging computational neuroscience tools, their complementarity, and what they can tell us about the brain.
 A main focus is on modeling choices, model creation, model evaluation and understanding how they relate to biological questions.

-**Day structure**: Opening keynote, 3h15min lecture/live Q&A/tutorial modules, 40min group discussion, 55min interpretation lecture (Outro) + live Q&As (what did we learn today, what does it mean, underlying philosophy).
+**Day structure**: Opening keynote, 3h15min lecture/live Q&A/tutorial modules, 40min group discussion, 55min interpretation lecture (Outro) + several live Q&As (what did we learn today, what does it mean, underlying philosophy).
 There will also be many networking activities (professional development sessions, yoga, social hangouts etc)!
 Details below.

 **Note for visitors from China**: This repository contains many links to YouTube and Google Colab.
 We have a version of the repository with those same videos posted on bilibili, and the Google Colab links replaced with links to Aliyun.
 Please visit the [China Accessible Neuromatch Course-Content](https://github.com/erlichlab/course-content/)